Northern Breeding Business (NB2)

 - improved public perceptions around animal health and welfare, leading to increased consumer trust in Australian beef.

-Six regionally diverse pilot producer groups have been established across northern Australia to provide direction and insight for the NB2 project.
+As part of the Pathway to practice, six regionally diverse pilot producer groups have been established across northern Australia to provide direction and insight for the NB2 project.
 The groups are located across Queensland, Northern Territory and the Kimberley, Pilbara in Western Australia.
+Find out more.

 Any producer who currently operates a beef breeding business in the northern Regional Beef Research Committee regions is welcome to join these groups (provided they meet certain criteria).

 Producer groups will be supported by beef producer coordinators and trained group facilitators, including state department extension staff.